-Anyone who experiences COVID-19 symptoms should get a test or consult with a medical professional to determine whether testing is necessary.
+Testing: Anyone who experiences COVID-19 symptoms should get a test or consult with a medical professional to determine whether testing is necessary.
 Students are eligible for symptomatic testing at the University Testing Center, and should contact Student Health Services to make an appointment.

 Quarantine: We will continue to follow existing protocols to isolate and quarantine community members who are sick with COVID-19 or have come into close contact with someone who is infected.